lechoo/toddmotto.github.com/_posts/2012-11-17-mastering-svg-use-for-a-retina-web-fallbacks-with-png-script.md

     });

-First targeting an  element, and using a special CSS selector (that searches for any images that contain a source that includes ‘svg’).
+First targeting an &lt;img&gt; element, and using a special CSS selector (that searches for any images that contain a source that includes ‘svg’).
 If so, we then run another function on the source attribute.
 We use jQuery’s .replace(); function to replace the ‘.svg’ in the filename with ‘.png’.
 And that’s the job done.
 All it means is that for any SVG you use, you’ll need to add a PNG fallback.
 It takes an extra minute at most per image.

 ### Final Markup